ibilalkayy/100-Days-Of-DevOps/Days/day2.md

-In the second day, I have learned the following things about Git.
+On the second day, I learned the following things about Git.

 - `git branch` will show the list of branches of Git.
 Branch is created to divide the data functionalities or use cases.
 - `git branch branchname` will create a new branch.